Monoon longifolium: In British India

 The False ashoka was cultivated and gained popularity in British India for nostalgic reasons because it resembled the tall, harrow Italian cypress; it also was used for ships' masts.
 It does not require pruning in order to maintain its tall, straight, main trunk with short, drooping branches.

 Distribution

-Found natively in India and Sri Lanka.
+Found natively in southern India and Sri Lanka.
 It is introduced in gardens in many tropical countries around the world.
 It is, for example, widely used in parts of Jakarta in Indonesia and the Caribbean islands of Trinidad and Tobago.

 Leaves

 Emerging leaves have a coppery brown pigmentation; as the leaves grow older, the color becomes a light green and, finally, a dark green.
 The leaves are lanceolate and have wavy edges.
 The leaves are larval food plant of the tailed jay and the kite swallowtail butterflies.

 Flowering

 Close up flowers in Hyderabad, India.